 - Long-term care homes

-- Ontario Disability Assistance Program, etc.
+- Ontario Disability Support Program, etc.

 How to request services in French?

-- Request the presence of an interpreter if necessary.
+- Ask for an interpreter, if necessary.

 - Encourage and recognize health care organizations and professionals who make efforts to provide services in French.